wujian16/Cornell-MOE/README.md

 ```

 ## Running Cornell-MOE
-See the examples in the folder examples.
+See the examples in the folder 'examples'.
 One can run the main.py following the instruction there.
 The black-box functions that we would like to optimize are defined in obj_functions.py.
 One can also define their own functions there.
 ### Mode: batch knowledge gradient (q-KG)

 ### Mode: derivative-enabled knowledge gradient (d-KG)